pololu/pololu-tic-software/BUILDING.md

 instructions.

-## Building from source on Linux with Nixcrpkgs
+## Building from source on Linux with nixcrpkgs

-This software can be cross-compiled on a Linux machine using [Nixcrpkgs](https://github.com/pololu/nixcrpkgs), a collection of tools for cross-compiling.
+This software can be cross-compiled on a Linux machine using [nixcrpkgs](https://github.com/pololu/nixcrpkgs), a collection of tools for cross-compiling.
 This is how we build our official installers.

 To get started, you should first install [Nix, the purely functional